Menggala

 Menggala is a subdistrict and a town in Tulang Bawang Regency, at the southeastern portion of Sumatra.
-It is the seat of the regency, with a population of about 50,000 in 2016.
+It is the seat of the regency, with a population of about 51,574 in mid 2022.
 Menggala administratively covers an area of 344 square kilometers.
-The town's current administrative division, as a kecamatan or a subdistrict of the Lampung province, was established in 1946.
+The town's current administrative situation, as a kecamatan or a district of the Lampung province, was established in 1946.
 It is about 100 km away from the city of Bandar Lampung.

 Menggala is one of the oldest towns in the province, with records dating back to the fifth century.
 Sitting on the right bank of the Tulang Bawang River, one of the primary rivers in Lampung, Menggala was for a long time an important port for the region until the nineteenth century when it was eclipsed by Telukbetung.
 Before and during the colonial era, the town served as an entrepôt for the pepper trade.

 Geography

 Menggala is located on the right bank (south side) of the Tulang Bawang River, around 200 kilometers from its mouth and 97 km away from the provincial capital at Bandar Lampung.
-The Menggala subdistrict covers an area of 344 square kilometers and is administratively further divided into nine villages.
+The Menggala District covers an area of 344 square kilometers and is administratively further divided into nine villages.